 In 2018, HB1667 raced through the Missouri House of Representatives by a vote of 137-7.
 However, the legislation seemed to stall in the Missouri Senate.
 For whatever reason, it never came to a full vote.

-However, on January 30, 2019, this legislation passed out of the Seniors, Families and Children Committee.
+However, on January 30, 2019, this legislation passed out of the Seniors, Families and Children Committee in the Missouri Senate as SB14.
 This could be a significant step toward this legislation being voted on in the Missouri Senate.
 If it passed the Missouri Senate, it remains to be seen what Governor Parsons would do.

 Would he sign this legislation?
 Would he not sign this legislation?
 Nobody really knows for sure, but if this legislation passes the Republican controlled House of Representatives and Senate, one has to think that Governor Parsons, a Republican, would be likely to sign it into law.